siderisng/tf-idf-deepCT/README.md

 echo $CONDA_PREFIX
 ```

-_will be something like/Users/giorgossideris/opt/anaconda3/envs/saved-env-deepCT_
+_will be something like `/Users/giorgossideris/opt/anaconda3/envs/saved-env-deepCT`_

 ### Create db

-_(before runnning create-db.py edit path of patents inside file to correspond to the correct location in your filesystem)_
+_IMPORTANT (before runnning `create-db.py`, edit path of patents inside file to correspond to the correct location in your filesystem)_

 ```bash
 <PYTHON_PATH_FROM_PREVIOUS_STEP>/bin/python ./create-db.py
 ```

-_keep the limit and fields you used in mind to use later for parameters eg. if you used limit 0 and fields claims,abstract, these 2 values will be used below as EXPERIMENT_NAME, in this case `0-claims,abstract`_
+_keep the limit and fields you used in mind to use later for parameters eg. if you used limit 0 and fields claims,abstract, these 2 values will be used below as `EXPERIMENT_NAME`, in this case `0-claims,abstract`_

 ## Change to pyserini env and calculate tf-idf scores